The-Brookes-Project/soroban-sc/README.md

 cargo test
 ```

-The test suite includes:

-- Token initialization
-- Compliance verification
-- Transfer functionality
-- Clawback operations

 ## Security Considerations

-This implementation includes security controls but is yet to be conducted an audit
+This implementation includes security controls but is yet to be conducted an audit.